 As previously noted, most hospice care is delivered to the person at home, including nursing homes and assisted living residences (ALRs).
 If or when a person cannot remain at home, the hospice can arrange a care-facility placement - typically a nursing home - and continue to provide care there.
 For these patients and for long-time nursing home residents needing hospice care, the nursing home staff and the hospice team work together to coordinate the best combination of skilled nursing and hospice care.
 Likewise, hospices offer brief "respite stays" in care facilities for patients to give family caregivers a break or if they must go out of town or become ill themselves.
 Some hospices have dedicated, stand-alone residences to provide this inpatient care.
 Nationally, about 20 percent of hospices have their own inpatient residences.
-In Colorado, only eight of the 68 hospices have inpatient residences: three in the Denver metro area and one each in Colorado Springs, Fort Collins, Grand Junction, Greeley, Longmont, and Pueblo.8
+In Colorado, only nine of the 72 hospices (serving from 98 locations) have inpatient residences: three in the Denver metro area and one each in Boulder, Colorado Springs, Fort Collins, Grand Junction, Greeley, and Pueblo.8